akjams/ConcurrentSorting/README.md

 * Parallel Sorter: Arrays.parallelSort
 * ThreadSorter: Arrays.sort with two threads using java.lang.Thread
 * ExecutorSorter: Arrays.sort with two threads using  java.util.concurrent.ExecutorService

+##Interpretation
+* All sorting strategies must make a copy of the array, so there is some overhead.
+* ThreadSorter and ExecutorSorter make additional copies to split the array in two.
+This adds overhead and likely contributes to their poor performance for small array sizes.
+* Curiously enough, SimpleSort seems to do just as well as the strategies that take advantage of multiple threads.
+With more cores and larger array sizes, I suspect the results would be much different.
+Unfortunately, this repo is currently limited to the specifications of my machine.

 ##Specs
 I am running a MacBook Air with a 1.4 GHz Intel Core i5 processor (2 cores), 8GB ram.